World Cup 2018 Predictions: Updated Final Picks Before Sunday's Knockout Play

 Sunday Preview

-Russia will be the underdogs against Spain but can count on home support as they bid to continue their World Cup adventure.
+Russia are the underdogs against Spain but can count on home support as they bid to continue their World Cup adventure.

-Winger Denis Cheryshev said his team need to give the fans something to cheer as they take on Fernando Hierro's side, per FIFA TV (h/t FIFA's Igor Borunov).
+Winger Denis Cheryshev said his team need to give the fans something to cheer when they take on Fernando Hierro's side, telling FIFA TV (h/t FIFA's Igor Borunov).

 "Spain is one of the best teams in the world," he said.
-"It's going to be hard for us but we'll have the support of 80,000 fans at the stadium and millions in front of TV screens.
+"It's going to be hard for us, but we'll have the support of 80,000 fans at the stadium and millions in front of TV screens.
 We need to give them something to be happy about."

-Cheryshev has had an impressive tournament as he's scored three goals for the hosts.
-Meanwhile, Aleksandr Golovin and Artem Dzyuba both have two for a Russia team who have surpassed pre-tournament expectations and made it to the knockout stages.
+Cheryshev has had an impressive tournament, scoring three goals for the hosts.
+Meanwhile, Aleksandr Golovin and Artem Dzyuba both have two for a Russia team that has surpassed pre-tournament expectations by making it to the knockout stages.

 However, ousting Spain looks a step too far for Stanislav Cherchesov's men.
 La Roja topped Group B despite not being at their best in their opening three games.

-Their failings have been in defence where goalkeeper David De Gea has come under pressure after a mistake against Portugal.
-Sportswriter Andy West said he's the team weak link:
+Their failings have been in defence, where goalkeeper David De Gea has come under pressure after a mistake against Portugal.
+Sports writer Andy West believes the Manchester United man is the team's Achilles heel:

 Andy West @andywest01